 The Texas Education Agency (TEA) has posted a list of Commissioner Approved Prekindergarten (PreK, accessible version) Assessment Instruments for use during the 2017-2022 school years in accordance with Texas Education Code (TEC), §29.169 and §28.006.

 The Commissioner’s List of Approved Prekindergarten Assessment Instruments is comprehensive and ensures school districts and charter schools select instruments that are based on valid and reliable scientific research, thoroughly measure each domain of development, and are user friendly.
+The full appendix of supporting documents can be found on the PK Commissioner's List page.

 The following five primary domains of development may be assessed using the instruments on the lists: